idaholab/moose/modules/doc/content/getting_started/installation/manual_petsc.md

 !alert-end!

 !alert! note
-If you prefer to install PETSc into a specified location, you could use the following script:
+If you prefer to install PETSc into a specified location, use the following:

 ```bash
 cd ~/projects/moose